Ron Martin (businessman): Financial troubles

 During the 2009–10 season, Southend faced two winding-up orders from HM Revenue and Customs over unpaid tax bills.
 In February 2010 Southend players were not paid, the Professional Footballers Association had to pay the players, and the club were placed under a transfer embargo until they paid the money back.
 In March 2010 Southend were given a 35-day extension to pay the unpaid bill or face administration, and further seven day extension in April 2010.
 On 20 April 2010 the bill was paid, and in August 2010 all actions against Southend United were dropped and an agreement was reached with HMRC.

 It later emerged that Martin had re-mortgaged his home to stop the club going bust, borrowing £750,000 against his £1.6m home in Benfleet, to help clear a £338,000 tax debt and stop the club being forced into administration.
 The 2010 bailout was part of a total of around £13.5m of his own or borrowed money that Martin had ploughed into the club since 1999.
-According to the club's 2012 accounts, the club was effectively insolvent, but remained a "going concern" thanks to support from Martin Dawn Plc and South Eastern Leisure.
-Martin had also faced legal action from individuals and firms (including solicitors, a neuro specialist and Anglian Water) to settle bills, and in 2013 agreed a repayment plan with former club chief executive Tara Brady over a £150,000 debt.
+According to its 2012 accounts, the club was effectively insolvent but remained a "going concern", thanks to support from Martin Dawn Plc and South Eastern Leisure.
+Martin had also faced legal action from individuals and firms, including solicitors, a neuro specialist and Anglian Water, to settle bills and, in 2013, agreed a repayment plan with former club chief executive Tara Brady over a £150,000 debt.

+In 2014, Martin paid £460,000 to acquire the prefabricated structure of the former David Beckham Academy in Greenwich, London, for use as an all-weather training facility for the club.
+However, he was unable to pay for its erection and maintenance.
+In May 2024, the metal structures were unused, rusting away, and covered in weeds and brambles around the perimeter of Southend's training ground.